Accessibility links

 NOTE: If the main author description is relatively short, you might use the same text for the Description and Short description.
 However, it is necessary to manually add the text in both boxes.

-The short description is not visible on your author bio page.
+The short description is not directly visible on the author bio page.
 Instead, it serves the following purposes:

 Preview the bio page

-As you make changes to the author settings, you can preview how these changes will affect your published bio page.
+As you make changes to the author settings, you can check how these changes will affect the published bio page.

 Use the options under Preview in the left panel to preview the bio page on devices with different screen sizes.

-NOTE: It's not possible to check the preview until the Last name field is filled.
+NOTE: You cannot use the preview until the Last name field is filled.
 This is the only required field in the author settings.

 The following options are available in the Status drop-down menu:

-• Active: An active author can be assigned to content pages.
-When you run a search in CMS, active authors can be added as search filters.
+• Active: An active author can be added to content pages.
+When you run a search in Pangea CMS, active authors can be added as search filters.

-• Inactive: An inactive author cannot be assigned to new content pages.
-When you run a search in CMS, inactive authors cannot be added as search filters.
+• Inactive: An inactive author cannot be added to new content pages.
+When you run a search in Pangea CMS, inactive authors cannot be added as search filters.

-If you change the status of an author to Inactive, the author name is not removed from content pages and the author's bio page remains published on the site.
-The Inactive status simply stops new content from being assigned to an author.
+If you change the status of an author to Inactive, the author name is not removed from content pages.
+The author bio page also remains published on the public site.
+The Inactive status simply stops the author name from being added to more content pages.

 Save changes